 The allocation for Operational and Maintenance Gap filling is distributed to the Urban Local Bodies where fund is required for the Operational and Maintenance of the needy infrastructural facilities such as water supply, UGD and payment of dues to water charges and EB dues etc., Now the percentage of O&MGFF for each tier of ULBs is increased from 3% to 5%.

-IUDM has been re-launched in the year 2018-19 with an annual grant of ` 750 crore from state funds for Corporations (except Chennai), Municipalities to improve the basic Infrastructure facilities such as Water Supply, Sewerage and Sanitation, Roads & Street lights, Strom Water Drain, Solid Waste Management, Parks and improvement and Modernizing the bus stand.
-During 2020-21, 116 works are taken up at a cost of
+IUDM has been re-launched in the year 2018-19 with an annual grant of Rs.750 crore from state funds for Corporations (except Chennai), Municipalities to improve the basic Infrastructure facilities such as Water Supply, Sewerage and Sanitation, Roads & Street lights, Strom Water Drain, Solid Waste Management, Parks and improvement and Modernizing the bus stand.
+During 2020-21, 87 local bodies have taken up 148 nos.of road work